ddaugher/fluen_t/README.md

 fluen_t
 =======

-fluent time and money plugin
+fluent time and money plugin for grails 2.2.0